couchrest/couchrest_model/README.md

 In its simplest form, a property will only create a getter and setter passing all attribute data directly to the database.
-Assuming the attribute provided responds to +to_json+, there will not be any problems saving it, but when loading the data back it will either be a string, number, array, or hash:
+Assuming the attribute provided responds to `to_json`, there will not be any problems saving it, but when loading the data back it will either be a string, number, array, or hash:

     class Cat < CouchRest::Model::Base